coviu/coviu-api-php-demo/README.md

-This is a rewrite of the python demo in the enterprise-api-demo repository in PHP.
+This is a rewrite of the python demo in the coviu-api-python-demo repository in PHP.

 To install all dependencies:
 ```